-The Council has borrowings of £134.8m (all at fixed rates) and investments of £57.9m maturing within one year at 31 March 2020.
+The Council has borrowings of £130.4m (all at fixed rates) and investments of £116.4m maturing within one year at 31 March 2021.
 Those investments with interest which is not fixed, and the amount paid or received will vary if interest rates change.
-Financial provision has been made in the Council's future financial plans for a gradual increase in interest rates over the next few years.
-The continuing uncertainty in money markets could result in increases in interest rates significantly above the levels planned for.
-The impact of a 1% change in interest rates on these current values would be a net increase in interest receivable of £0.57m.
+Financial provision has been made in the Council's future financial plans for a very gradual increase in interest rates over the next few years.
+The continuing uncertainty in money markets could result in increases or decreases in interest rates compared to the levels planned for.
+The high level of cash in the market due to Government paying grants in full and in advance has also created uncertainty around interest rates in the future due to local authority to local authority lending drastically reducing.
+The financing of the capital programme for 2021/22 includes an estimated £18.3m of new borrowing however, on current estimates, this is unlikely to be needed.